Portland Paddle offers American Canoe Association sea kayak instructor certifications in partnership with Pinniped Kayak!

 There are several specializations within the state guide licensing system (hunting, fishing, whitewater rafting, etc).
 Our course is specifically focused on the sea kayaking specialization, and it will only prepare students for taking the sea kayak guide exam.
 This license can only be used to lead paddling trips (sea kayak or SUP) on Maine’s tidal waters.

 You are welcome to contact us by email or phone if you are considering registering for this course.
 We can discuss your past paddling experience and offer you guidance on applying for the state exam.
-Click the button below when you are ready to register and pay the $100 deposit.
+Click the button on this page when you are ready to register and pay the 50% deposit.
 Remember that this only registers you for the training — not the guide exam.
 Read the following section to learn how to apply to take the Maine guide exam.

 Visit this page on the state’s website to learn how to take the Maine Guide exam and learn more about the content of the exam.
 Our course will prepare you for the exam, but you must register with the state to actually take the exam.
 The state’s process begins with getting fingerprinted and undergoing a criminal background check.
 Once that is completed, you are able to apply for a test date.
 In the meantime, you must also receive a basic First Aid certification if you don’t already have one.